aivanova5/design/docs/auction.md

 1. The `bid_id` shall exist in the bids table.
 2. The `unit` shall be the bid unit divided by 1 hour.
 3. The `cost` shall equal the `meter` value multiplied by the dispatch price.
+4. The sum of all `cost` values in each settlement interval shall equal zero.

 # Auction API